Mare Crisium: In popular culture and literature

 Mare Crisium is used as the location for Arthur C. Clarke's 1948 seminal short-story "The Sentinel".
 In the story, a mysterious structure is found in one of the mountains surrounding the Mare.
 Clarke describes Mare Crisium as follows:

 It is the great walled plain, one of the finest on the Moon, known as the Mare Crisium - the Sea of Crises.
 Three hundred miles in diameter, and almost completely surrounded by a ring of magnificent mountains, it had never been explored until we entered in the late summer of 1996.

 In Warhammer 40k, it is the location of the Somnus Citadel, a base for the Sisters of Silence.

 Mare Crisium is seen and mentioned throughout the 2022 film Moonfall.
 It is where the alien A.I. swarm and the astronauts go into the Moon to reach the megastructure beneath the surface.

-Mare Crisium is the location of Griffin Station in Call of Duty: Black Ops and Call of Duty: Black Ops III and serves as the primary setting for the map Moon.
+In Call of Duty: Black Ops (remastered in Call of Duty: Black Ops III), Mare Crisium is the site of a secret, moon base called Griffin Station.
+The moon base was created by Dr. Edward Richtofen, an evil, mad scientist, to study the mysterious, Moon Pyramid Device, which allows its user to harness dark powers to control zombies and reality itself.
+Returning from the fabled Shangri-La with his team and tools, they travel to Griffin Station in 2025 to enact Richtofen's plan.
+After taking control of the pyramid, the moon base artificial intelligence, Dr. Maxis, contacts the remaining team, & recruits them to stop Richtofen to "minimize" the damage.
+After finishing the calculations, Maxis sends 3 powerful rockets to Earth, destroying it and weakening Richtofen, leading into the events of Call of Duty: Black Ops II.